SystemsApproach/private5g/intro.rst

 practices to deliver mobile connectivity, the 5G network is built from commodity hardware, software-defined networks, and cloud-based operational practices.
-Like familiar cloud applications, the end result is a system that (a) dramatically increases feature velocity, and (b) is operated as a managed cloud service.
+Like familiar cloud applications, the end result is a system that increases both feature velocity and operational uniformity.
 These advantages are available to legacy MNOs, but whether they will fully embrace them is yet to be seen, so we do not limit ourselves to existing stakeholders or business models.
 In particular, this book focuses on how enterprises can be their own MNOs, or alternatively, acquire 5G connectivity as a managed cloud service from non-traditional MNOs.

 .. _fig-enterprise:
 .. figure:: figures/ops/Slide1.png